dancsalo/tf-cnn-text-classification/README.md

 # Text Classification with CNNs
-This code repository implements the code and one dataset of [A Sensntivity Analysis (and Practitioners' Guide to) Convolutional Neural Networks for Sentence Classification] (https://arxiv.org/abs/1510.03820), which are a one-layer CNN model and the Twitter Polarity dataset respectively.
+This code repository implements the neural network and one dataset from [A Sensntivity Analysis (and Practitioners' Guide to) Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1510.03820), which are a one-layer CNN and the Twitter Polarity dataset respectively.

 ### Dependencies